 India, as a world-renowned producer of gemstones – with the legendary Kohinoor diamond being exemplary of this legacy, also presently houses the largest diamond processing center.
 Cut and polished diamonds accounted for the highest share of exports within the country’s gems and jewelry segment in 2019.

 Besides a love of jewelry for aesthetic purposes, Indians also value precious metals (gold in particular), as a monetary safeguard and status symbol.
-In the city of Mumbai, the country’s financial capital, the price of gold averaged 29.3 thousand Indian rupees for ten grams in 2018.
 Despite high costs, the volume of consumer demand for gold jewelry is consistent, thanks to weddings and special occasions in particular.
-The Hindu festival of lights, Deepavali, causes a regular spike in sales of jewelry every year between October and November with little exception.
+The Hindu festival of lights, Deepavali, along with Dusshera, causes a regular spike in sales of jewelry every year between October and November with little exception (even a pandemic).
 However, recent developments within the domestic and global economic spheres have affected the demand for gold.

 Silver, while also precious, is termed the poor man’s gold.
 Even though most of the demand share for the metal came for the manufacture of jewelry and silverware, it also serves industrial and investment purposes.
 Silverware is often used for gifting and its market demand has increased consistently through the years.